AmanChourasia7/mini-os-kernel/README.md

 * **Simplicity:** Keep each component small and understandable.
 * **Transparency:** Expose what’s happening at every stage of the boot and runtime process.
 * **Modularity:** Make it easy to swap, upgrade, or extend parts of the kernel without breaking everything.
-* **Learning-first:** Prioritize understanding over feature completeness — a kernel that teaches is better than a kernel that just runs.
+* **Learning-first:** Prioritize understanding over feature completeness, a kernel that teaches is better than a kernel that just runs.

-This project is as much a personal exploration as it is a technical challenge — a playground to really *feel* what it takes to run a machine from scratch.
+This project is as much a personal exploration as it is a technical challenge, a playground to really *feel* what it takes to run a machine from scratch.

----

-## ✨ Features
+## Features

 * GRUB-based bootloader (multiboot compliant)
 * Kernel core in C with low-level Assembly